Property Separation or Annexation Services in Dubai

 How to apply for a property separation in Dubai through EGSH?

-To initiate a DLD property separation through EGSH, the owner must submit an official map showing the proposed subdivision, which has been approved by a planning authority (e.g., Dubai Municipality).
+To initiate a DLD property separation through EGSH, the owner must submit an official map of the proposed subdivision approved by a planning authority (e.g., Dubai Municipality).
 EGSH, as a government-authorised centre, verifies the documents and applies directly to the DLD.
-Once all required fees are paid, the DLD issues an updated title deed and property map within 4 working hours.
+Once all required fees are paid, the DLD issues an updated title deed and property map within four working hours.

 Can I merge plots in Dubai if they have different title deeds?